ChristophHirche/ChristophHirche/_pages/openings.md

 <li> Interest in quantum information processing (in particular mathematical aspects).</li>
 </ul>

-The starting date is flexible, with the goal to fill the position as soon as possible.
+The starting date is flexible, with the goal to fill the position this summer.
 There is no fixed deadline.

 To apply for the position, please send me the following documents via email: